vsurresh/vlan_management_python/README.md

 ## Output
 The script will output messages indicating which switch it is connecting to, which VLANs are being configured, and when it is disconnecting from each switch.

-At the end of the script, it will also print out the start and end times of the script, as well as the total time taken to execute.

 ## Note
 This script is provided as an example only, and should be modified to suit your specific requirements.
 Use at your own risk.